openequella/openequella.github.io/guides/BlackboardLearnIntegrationGuide.md

 ## Prerequisites
 To successfully complete this installation the system administrator will require:
-•  Sufficient privileges to access the Blackboard system integration functionality.
+* Sufficient privileges to access the Blackboard system integration functionality.
-•  Sufficient privileges to access the EQUELLA User Management functionality
+* Sufficient privileges to access the EQUELLA User Management functionality

 System prerequisites for integration
-•  EQUELLA version 6.4 and Blackboard version 9.1 (SP16) must be installed and running.
+* EQUELLA version 6.4 and Blackboard version 9.1 (SP16) must be installed and running.
-•  Ensure the time settings of the servers have the correct time and time zone for their location.
-This way both will report to Greenwich Mean Time (GMT) and synchronise correctly.
+* Ensure the time settings of the servers have the correct time and time zone for their location.
+This way both will report to Greenwich Mean Time (GMT) and synchronize correctly.
-•  To access the EQUELLA Home page at least one course must have been created in Blackboard.
+* To access the EQUELLA Home page at least one course must have been created in Blackboard.
 Refer to the Blackboard documentation for more information.

 ## Integration procedure
 EQUELLA Blackboard integration can be broken into the following steps: